Beee4life/b3-onboarding/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin styles the default Wordpress pages into your own design.
+This plugin styles the default WordPress pages into your own design.
 It gives you full control over the registration/login process (aka onboarding).

 == Description ==
 Long description with markup.